Leblouh: Leblouh in Mauritania

-The practice of fattening girls in Mauritania has been linked to incredibly harmful physical and psychological consequences.
+The practice of fattening girls in Mauritania has been linked to harmful physical and psychological consequences.
 Leblouh has been correlated with significant reductions in movement and the development of cardiovascular diseases.
 The use of pills, in the form of steroids, to cause weight gain have been widely reported throughout the country.
 The increasing frequency of droughts has also caused a shortage of cows, camels, produce, and grain used to feed families and/or fatten girls.
 As a result, many families have been forced to sell their livestock because they can not afford to feed themselves.
-Many women and young girls have now turned to black market cattle and incredibly dangerous bird steroids to gain weight.
+Many women and young girls have now turned to black market agricultural steroids to gain weight.
 The increasing levels of impoverishment in some areas of the country have also led some women and girls to discover that antihistamines, traditionally used to treat hay fever, have appetite inducing qualities.
 While these products are still dangerous, they are much more accessible and can be purchased over-the-counter.
 Women who have undergone Leblouh are also at a consistently higher risk of initiating sex earlier and having children earlier than their counterparts who were not gavaged.
 Gavage may also put women at serious risk for poor childbirth outcomes, HIV/AIDS, and other health issues, above and beyond the impact of BMI that itself constitutes a physical health risk.
 Also, there seems to be a strong correlation between gavage and early pregnancy as early pregnancy is more common among poor young women.